Distributed-DeadLock/respawn_kit/README.md

 -- provides a craftable chest, that can be filled with a players personal respawn kit.

--- whatever the player puts in the chest, will be duplicated and put into the players main-inventory when he dies.
+-- whatever the player puts in the chest, will be duplicated and put into the players main-inventory when he respawns after dying.

 -----